libregis/GST103/docs/Lab1.md

-# GST 103: Data Acquisition and Management
-## Lab 1 - Reviewing the Basics of Geospatial Data
+# Lab 1 - Reviewing the Basics of Geospatial Data
-### Objective – Explore and Understand Geospatial Data Models and File Formats
+## Objective – Explore and Understand Geospatial Data Models and File Formats

 Document Version: 4/26/2015